 Yes, you’re on holiday.
 But if you’re like me and like to be away for a fair stretch, keeping up a version of my wellness routine and healthy habits is actually quite nice.
 The key is to decide what is important to you and be realistic about how you can incorporate it into your time away.
-Find a balance that works for you whether travelling solo, with a partner, or in a small group.
+Find a travel wellness balance that works for you whether solo, with a partner, or in a small group.

 I connected about this with a friend, who is also a Nutrition Consultant, one day over tea because I was wanting to write this blog post.
 She has many food allergies and sensitivities, but her outlook on them is very realistic, mindful, and healthy.
 She also made the spot-on point that “you can’t be happy if you can’t be yourself” while you’re travelling (OR in life!)